Eumaeus/fall2018vm/docs/index.md

 - `:load tools.sc` (note the colon!)
 - `betaCode()` (to confirm that everything works)

+Data entry and validation cycle:

+- Edit the lexicon in `/vagrant/lexData/lexicon.cex`.
+- Edit forms in `/vagrant/lexData/forms.cex`.
+- Use the part-of-speech generator at <http://folio.furman.edu/pos/>.
+- **Validate** the data in SBT with `validate()`.

 ### Adding data

 - Your work is in `.../fall2018vm/lexdata/`